 Macoma clams have thin, fragile shells.
 They have two long, thin, flexible siphons (one of which is longer than the other) that can be pulled completely inside their shells.
 They also have a hatchet-shaped foot.
 The Baltic macoma clam has broad, oval-shaped shells, sometimes with a pinkish tint.
 The narrowed macoma clam’s shells are more elongated than the Baltic macoma’s and have a smooth, pearly sheen.
-The shells’ narrowed posterior end is slightly twisted to the left.
+The narrowed posterior end of the shell is slightly twisted to the left.
 The Baltic macoma clam is the larger of the two species, growing to 1.5 inches in length, while the narrowed macoma clam only grows to three-quarters of an inch in length.

-Burrow under the sand and mud along the shoreline and in shallow waters.
+Burrows under the sand and mud along the shoreline and in shallow waters.
 Can lie either vertically or horizontally.

 Found throughout the middle and lower Chesapeake Bay.